collaborative-corgi-collective-redux/angry-corgi/readme.md

  * Is this supported?
 Nope, use at your own peril.
  * Could this get me banned?
 Don't know.
  * I can't play with anyone.
 Angry-Corgi breaks Auto-Kick, turn it off.
+ * How is this allowed?
+[PvP-Watchdog][watchdog] is distributed with the MIT License, which explicitly permits modification and distribution.

 ## Thanks